dnulnets/stm32f1_bluepill/README.md

 - sudo apt install build-essential
 - sudo apt install gcc-arm-none-eabi
 - sudo apt install stlink-tools
+- sudo apt-get install openocd gdb-multiarch

+The last bullet is not neede to be able to build the example, it is to set up a debug environment with gdb and the make targets for debugging.

 Also download and build [![libopencm3](https://github.com/libopencm3/libopencm3)].